 There has been a growing awareness in sport of the increasing communication by adults and young people on the rapidly developing social networking sites and how this media has become a feature of social communication.
 There are risks associated with these developments, and Swim Wales has identified a number of issues that have led to both disciplinary and safeguarding concerns which stem from the improper or inappropriate use of such sites by its members.

-Swim Wales recognise that the use of social networking sites such as My Space, Bebo, Facebook and Twitter is a rapidly growing phenomenon and is increasingly being used as a communication tool of choice by young people and more recently by adults.
-Facebook is the largest such site whose “mission is to give people the power to share and make the world more open and connected”, and is reported to have in excess of five hundred million active users worldwide.
-A third of the UK populationis reported to have a Facebook account.
+Swim Wales recognise that the use of social networking sites such as Instagram, Facebook, Twitter etc. is a rapidly growing phenomenon and is increasingly being used as a communication tool of choice by young people and by adults, too.
+Facebook is the largest such site whose “mission is to give people the power to share and make the world more open and connected” and is reported to have in excess of one billion active users worldwide.

 These sites permit users to chat online, post pictures, and write ‘blogs’ etc, through the creation of an online profile, that can either be publicly available to all or restricted to an approved circle of electronic friends.

-Whilst these technologies provide exciting opportunities, they are accompanied by dangers and negative consequences if abused by users.
+Whilst the development of technology largely provides exciting opportunities, they are accompanied by dangers and negative consequences if abused by users.

 The purpose of this guidance is to provide a recommendation of best practice to all Swim Wales club members and parents on the use of social networking sites as they relate to that individual’s role in a Swim Wales club.